dharani25007-code/DevMind-/README.md

 Unlike isolated learning tools like LeetCode, SQLZoo, or VisuAlgo — DevMind tracks your behaviour **across all three tools** and builds a unified, living skill graph.

-### 🔬 Novel Patent Claims

-**Claim 1 — Cross-domain learning signal linking**

-> When you struggle with SQL JOINs, DevMind recommends Binary Search Tree visualization because both involve hierarchical data traversal.
-When you explore a GitHub repo in GitNarrate, it extracts the algorithms used and links them to DSAVisualizer.
-No prior art exists for this specific cross-tool adaptive linking method as a unified system.

-**Claim 2 — State-driven AI narration**

-> In DSAVisualizer, AI narration is triggered by the **exact algorithm state at each animation frame** — not pre-written scripts.
-The AI receives structured JSON state data (current array, step number, comparing indices) and generates real-time commentary.
-This specific method of coupling live animation state to AI narration is novel.

-### 🇮🇳 For Indian Students
-You can file a **provisional patent** at the [Indian Patent Office](https://ipindia.gov.in) for just **₹1,750 as a student**.
-This gives you 12 months of protection while you develop the full application.
-File early — your commit history on GitHub serves as timestamped prior art evidence.

----

 ## 🛠️ Tech Stack